indrekots/aws-workshop/README.md

 ## 4. NAT Gateway

-NAT Gateways provide access to the Internet for EC2 instances in private subnets. prevents anybody form outside of the VPC from initiating a connection with EC2 instances that are associated with the NAT Gateway
+NAT Gateways provide access to the Internet for EC2 instances in private subnets. prevents anybody form outside of the VPC from initiating a connection with EC2 instances that are associated with the NAT Gateway.
 NAT Gateway must be in a **public subnet**

 In AWS VPC dashboard, select *NAT Gateways* menu option and create two new NAT Gateway.